 The introduction of gluten-free, low calorie, low alcohol, and non-alcoholic beers is expected to drive the growth of the market during the forecast period.
 Consumers are increasingly shifting toward gluten-free beers, which are made of millet, barley malt, rye, corn, potato, rice, soybean, and sorghum.
 Hence, the growing innovation in flavors and preparations is likely to drive the APAC beer market.
 The APAC beer market is expected to grow at a CAGR of over 4% during the period 2018–2024.

-The research report includes detailed market segmentation by type, category, distribution, packaging, and geography.
+The research report includes detailed market segmentation by

 The craft beer segment constituted a small percentage of the APAC beer market.
 However, the growing demand for low-alcohol drinks and flavored beers is expected to drive the segment during the forecast period.
 Craft beers are typically popular due to their enhanced quality, flavor, and brewing technique.
 The increasing awareness of various forms and styles of beer is also driving the APAC beer market.
 Although China has the largest market for craft beer in the APAC region, countries such as India, Thailand, and the Philippines are likely to witness growth during the forecast period.